JetBrains/guide/site/goland/tips/create-getters-and-setters/index.md

   - editing
   - go
 author: dlsniper
-subtitle: 'Generate the support code to access fields indirectly, via getters and setters'
+subtitle: "Generate the support code to access fields indirectly, via getters and setters"
 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 video: >-
   https://www.youtube.com/watch?v=epLp9e8zC-A&list=PLQ176FUIyIUZrbrlz4AY1V8VzBJKZyVlW&index=40
 ---

 Do you need to access your struct fields via getters and setters?
-Add all the boilerplate code you need using the dedicated *Generate getter and setter* action.
+Add all the boilerplate code you need using the dedicated _Generate getter and setter_ action.

 **How to use:**
-Select a struct type, then press *Alt + Enter on Windows/Linux* or *⌥ + ⏎ on macOS* and choose *Generate getter and setter* from the list of available actions.
+Select a struct type, then press _Alt + Enter on Windows/Linux_ or _⌥ + ⏎ on macOS_ and choose _Generate getter and setter_ from the
+list of available actions.

-Choose which fields should have these methods generated, then press *OK* to generate them.
+Choose which fields should have these methods generated, then press _OK_ to generate them.

 Choose the receiver name and receiver type then continue working on your code as usual.